 What Planetary Retrograde Means in Astrology

-A retrograde occurs when a planet appears to reverse direction in the sky.
-This is not an actual change in orbital motion, but an optical effect caused by the relative positions and speeds of Earth and the other planets.
-Astronomers describe retrograde motion as a normal part of planetary cycles.
+A planetary retrograde occurs when a planet appears to reverse direction across the zodiac as viewed from Earth.
+This is an optical effect created by the relative motions of Earth and the other planets rather than the planet physically travelling backwards.
+Astronomers recognise retrograde motion as a predictable part of planetary orbits, while astrologers regard these periods as times when the symbolism of a planet becomes more reflective, inward-looking, or subject to review.

 Planetary Retrograde Calendar for 2026